 After breakfast, we’ll check the moth trap, before making the short trip to Galley Head, where we will continue our birding extravaganza.
 Galley Head is a well-known birding location, and both Colin and Calvin know the area very well, so will be able to show you the best places to look for autumn migrants.

-We’ll stop for lunch at a local cafe before continuing west on the Wild Atlantic Way for an afternoon on Toe Head, another good birding location in autumn.
+We’ll stop for lunch at a local cafe / eat a picnic lunch in the field before continuing west on the Wild Atlantic Way for an afternoon on Toe Head, another good birding location in autumn.

-Dinner and overnight in the Rosscarbery area — review of the day’s sightings with your hosts
+Dinner and overnight in the Rosscarbery/Skibbereen area — review of the day’s sightings with your hosts

 Day 3: Birding on Cape Clear Island